Pakistan International Airlines FC: 1990–91 Asian Club Championship

-PIA had to wait eight years for their next title win, Sindh Government Press were the team beaten in 1989.
+PIA had to wait eight years for their next National Football Championship title win in 1989, defeating Sindh Government Press.
 At the 1990–91 Asian Club Championship, the team faced Al-Nasr SC from Oman and Ranipokhari Corner Team from Nepal at the Ayub National Stadium in Quetta.
 In 17 July, the team played to a goalless draw against the Omani side.
 Despite both teams finishing with three points, Oman advanced to the next round based on a superior goal difference.
 PIA, the tournament's sponsor, had a solid chance of qualifying for the second round but failed to capitalize on their opportunities despite controlling much of the match.
 In the 28th minute, Naushad Baloch made a threatening run, though it did not result in a goal.
 He was also cautioned with a yellow card for charging into the opposing goalkeeper.
 The best opportunity for PIA came when Baloch's header from a cross by Majeed sailed over the bar.
 Al-Nasr responded with a dangerous attack, and Salim Juman found the net, but the goal was ruled offside by Bahraini linesman Matal Al Mahlood.
 Just before halftime, Mukhtar Ali saved a certain goal with an acrobatic overhead kick after PIA goalkeeper Jamshed Rana had been beaten.
 In the second half, PIA dominated early on.
 Al-Nasr, focused more on securing a draw, made two substitutions, but were unable to score.
 Late in the game, PIA received two more yellow cards from Sri Lankan referee Mohsin Arif due to player disputes.
 In the final minutes, Salah Musyiah launched a powerful shot at the PIA goal, but Jamshed Rana was able to punch it over the bar.

-In 1991, the team also participated in a tournament in Kathmandhu, Nepal finishing in third place, and PIA player Fida Ur Rehman ending as top scorer with 6 goals.
+In September 1991, PIA participated in the TAAN (Trekking Agencies Association of Nepal) Cup tournament, held in Kathmandhu, Nepal.
+The team finished in third place, with PIA player Fida Ur Rehman ending as top goal-scorer with 6 goals.

+In May 1992, PIA was selected to host the inaugural SAARC Airlines Football Tournament, which was scheduled to be held in Karachi in June and contested by airline football teams from SAARC member states.
+It is unclear whether the tournament ultimately took place.

+In the season of 1992–93, PIA won their eighth national title, when they defeated Pakistan Army in the Lifebuoy Soap sponsored league structured National Football Championship.

+In the 1990s, the team also participated in the Rupak Memorial International Football Tournament in Nepal, a competition held in memory of PIA Flight 268 victim and former Nepal international footballer Rupak Raj Sharma.
+The tournament was held in two editions, in 1993 and 1995.

 Steady decline (1997–2019)

-In the season of 1992–93, PIA won their eighth national title, when they defeated Pakistan Army in the Lifebuoy Soap sponsored league structured National Football Championship.
 Pakistan Airlines lost their dominance until the end of the 1990s, winning their last of 9 national championships in 1997, fighting off tough competition from Allied Bank in the final.
 The team also had qualified for the Asian Cup Winners' Cup in the 1992–93 and 1998–99 editions, but withdrew both times.